diffix/reference/docs/distinct pre-processing.md

 ## Intuition

-Our regular aggregates work on the notion that all entities contribute some part of a whole, and that these individual parts can be combined to a whole.
+Our regular aggregates work on the notion that all entities contribute some part of a whole, and that these parts can be combined.
 This intuition, and these design assumptions, do not hold when aggregating distinct values.
-A distinct value should only occur once irrespective of how many entities report to have it.
+A distinct value should only occur once, irrespective of how many entities report to have it.

 ### Definition of extreme contributor

 An entity is an extreme contributor if their presence has a noticeable difference on the aggregate.
-In a distinct aggregate what makes an entity stand out differs from what makes an entity stand out in a non-distinct aggregate.
-We therefore cannot apply flattening as we would for other aggregates.
+In a distinct aggregator, what makes an entity stand out differs from what makes an entity stand out in a non-distinct aggregator.
+We, therefore, cannot flatten as we would for other aggregators.

-The reason that this is so is because, unlike in a non-distinct aggregate, contributions in a distinct aggregate might be shared.
+Unlike a non-distinct aggregator, the contributions made to a distinct aggregator might be shared.
 For example, let's consider the following example dataset:

 | AID sets  | Value |
 | --------- | ----: |